 the correlation for.
 Let’s calculate the correlation between

-ratio and percent black.
+neighborhood income and percent black.
 Note that the argument

 use = "complete.obs"